alphagov/govuk-shielded-vulnerable-people-service/README.md

     but is best run as described in the **Development Configuration** section to get auto-reloading.

-  - `build.sh`: This file retrieves static dependencies (only the government design system js files currently) and places them in `vulnerable_people_form/static`.

   - `Procfile`: This file contains a gunicorn command, intended for use in production by CloudFoundry.
 It is also possible to run it using a Procfile runner.